nicholasyager/overgrown-to-thriving/presentation.md

 1. Large organizations tend toward decentralization

 <!-- Suppose you're in an organization of ~ 4,000 employees.
 Based on dbt Lab's reporting that organizations tend to resource their data teams with 1-2% of headcount, we should expect there to be ~40 - 80 people in the data organization.
 If we're conservative and estimate that maybe a quarter of those people work within the organization's dbt project, we're looking at 10 - 20 full time dbt contributors.
 Following the two-pizza rule of team sizes, it would be reasonable to expect there to be 2 to 4 distinct operating teams working within the project. -->

 ---

-figure showing how an organization decentralizes data

----

-start with one node, and get bigger

----